-Domiciliary care is provided to people living in their own homes who require additional support with day-to-day life, for example household tasks, personal care, preparing and cooking meals or any other activity that allows them to maintain their independence and quality of life, whilst allowing a family carer looking after a loved one to have a much-needed break.
+Domiciliary care or home care is provided to people living in their own homes who require additional support with day-to-day life.
+A professional carer will visit your home to provide support with daily tasks such as light housekeeping, personal care, preparing and cooking meals or any other activity that allows you to maintain your independence and quality of life.
+Home care also provides the opportunity for a family carer looking after a loved one to have a much-needed break.

-There are a range of terms different providers will use to describe domiciliary care services.
-Domiciliary care definition includes hourly care, care at home and visiting care, but all refer to the same service – a carer visiting your home at times during the day to provide care and support.
+There are a range of terms domiciliary care providers will use to describe domiciliary care services.
+Domiciliary care definition includes hourly care, home care and visiting care, but all refer to the same service – a carer visiting your home at times during the day to provide care and support.
 Domiciliary care agencies can arrange for a carer to visit you once, twice or three or more times a day from 15 minutes to an hour depending on your care and support needs.

 What does domiciliary care include?